Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Normalizing Flows

 \section{Normalizing Flows}

-While training autoregressive models with max-likelihood offers plenty of benefits including stable training, density estimation, and a useful validation metric, the slow sampling speed and poor scaling properties handicaps them significantly.
+While training autoregressive models through maximum likelihood offers plenty of benefits including stable training, density estimation, and a useful validation metric, the slow sampling speed and poor scaling properties handicaps them significantly.
 Normalizing flows are a technique that also allows exact likelihood calculation while being efficiently parallelisable as well as offering a useful latent space for downstream tasks.

-Consider an invertible, smooth function $f \colon \reals^d \to \reals^d$; by applying this transformation to a random variable $\vec{z} \sim q(\vec{z})$, then the distribution of the resulting random variable $\vec{z}'=f(\vec{z})$ can be determined through the change of variables rule (and application of the chain rule),
+Consider an invertible, smooth function $f \colon \reals^d \to \reals^d$; by applying this transformation to a random variable $\vec{x} \sim p(\vec{x})$, then the distribution of the resulting random variable $\vec{y}=f(\vec{x})$ can be determined through the change of variables rule (and application of the chain rule),

-Consequently, arbitrarily complex densities can be constructed by composing simple maps and applying Equation \ref{eqn:flow-change-variables} \cite{villani2003topics}.
+Consequently, arbitrarily complex densities can be constructed by composing simple maps and applying Eqn. \ref{eqn:flow-change-variables} \cite{villani2003topics}.
 This chain is known as a normalizing flow \cite{Rezende2015VariationalInferenceNormalizing} (see Fig. \ref{fig:normalizing-flow}).
-The density $q_K(\vec{z}_K)$ obtained by successively transforming a random variable $\vec{z}_0$ with distribution $q_0$ through a chain of $K$ transformations $f_k$ can be defined as
+The density $p_K(\vec{x}_K)$ obtained by successively transforming a random variable $\vec{x}_0$ with distribution $p_0$ through a chain of $K$ transformations $f_k$ can be defined as

 Each transformation therefore must be sufficiently expressive while being easily invertible and have an efficient to compute Jacobian determinant.
 While restrictive, there have been a number of works which have introduced more powerful invertible functions (see Table \ref{tab:normalizing-flows}).
 Nevertheless, normalizing flow models are typically less parameter efficient than other generative models.